czbiohub-sf/covid19-transcriptomics-pathogenesis-diagnostics-results/README.md

   them in `figures/classifier`.

 ## Deconvolution analysis
-We used the Human Lung Cell Atlas Dataset [Travaglini et al, (bioRxiv 2019)](https://www.biorxiv.org/content/10.1101/742320v1) to generate the single cell signature files used as the basis for the deconvolution analysis in [CiberSortX](https://www.nature.com/articles/s41587-019-0114-2).
+We used the Human Lung Cell Atlas dataset [Travaglini et al. (bioRxiv 2019)](https://www.biorxiv.org/content/10.1101/742320v1) to generate the single cell signature files used as the basis for the deconvolution analysis in [CiberSortX](https://www.nature.com/articles/s41587-019-0114-2).

 Cell deconvolution analysis is in `code/host_deconvolution.ipynb`, with results in `results/deconvolution`.